 Define Your Photographic Testament to Refine and Strengthen Your Photographic Approach

-You have also realized that it is not that easy.
-Your camera is not enough.
-You have realized that you need other tools.
+You have probably realized that this is not easy.
+Only relying on your camera is not enough.
+You need other tools.

-In this article, I propose a very innovative tool that will help you in your photographic process.
+In this article, I propose an innovative tool that will help you in your photographic process.
 You will be surprised by its simplicity and efficiency.

 This article will help you understand how to implement a new tool in your photography toolbox.
 By implementing it, you will make your photos even more interesting and instill in them true meaning.

-Every day, when I get up, I think about the action I will be able to do during the day to help the earth or humanity.
-This action will be the small stone I will add to the building of life.
-It is my personal contribution.
-I usually ask myself what I can do for others and not what others can do for me.
+Every morning when I wake, I think about the actions I can take for that day which can benefit the earth or humanity.
+These actions are the small stones of the legacy of my life.
+It is my personal contribution to the world.
+I ask myself “What I can do for others?” rather than “What can others do for me?”

 Maybe I will call someone to check in.
-Maybe I will plant a seed or put in a plant to attract butterflies or insects.
-There are plenty of opportunities to do something constructive.
+Maybe I will plant a seed or plant a flowering bush to attract butterflies or insects.
+There are plenty of opportunities to build something beautiful with purpose.

-Since I have been living in the United States, I have learned a method of living called the "Compound Effect".
-Every day you just have to do one small thing.
-The fact of repetition means that over a long period of time, the effect becomes visible and measurable.
+Since I have been living in the United States, I have learned a method of living called the “Compound Effect”.
+Every day you strive to accomplish one small thing.
+The repetition of these small actions means that over a long period of time, the effects become visible and measurable.
 I also apply this method in my work as a professional photographer.

-The purpose of all my small actions is to give a meaning to my life in general but also to my photographic activity.
+The purpose of all of my small actions is to instill meaning, not only into my life, but also into my photographic activity.
 I want to leave a trace of myself.
 I want to be remembered.
-It is for this reason that I created and developed the concept of "the photographic approach".
+It is for this reason that I created and developed the concept of “the photographic approach”.

-All the topics of my blog's columns are meant to share with my learnings and my knowledge.
+All of the topics of my blog's columns are meant to share my learnings and my knowledge with you, my readers.
 This column is special because the tool I discovered a short time ago is innovative.
 It should help you create even more interesting and meaningful photos.

 The Story Behind This Article